cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - str1 \|\| str2 denotes concatenation of octet strings.

-- oCAT(str1,str2) denotes _ordered_ concatenation of octet strings as specified in the appendix.
+- oCat(str1,str2) denotes _ordered_ concatenation of octet strings as specified in the appendix.

-- CONCAT(MSGa,MSGb) defines a concatenation method that depends on the application scenario.
-In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, CONCAT(MSGa,MSGb) = oCAT(MSGa,MSGb) SHALL be used.
-In settings where the protocol flow enforces ordering CONCAT(MSGa,MSGb) SHOULD BE implemented such that the _later_ message is appended to the _earlier_ message, i.e. CONCAT(MSGa,MSGb) = MSGa\|\|MSGb, if MSGa comes first.
+- concat(MSGa,MSGb) denotes a concatenation method allows both parties to concatenate CPace's protocol messages in the same way.
+In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, concat(MSGa,MSGb) = oCat(MSGa,MSGb) SHALL be used.
+In settings where the protocol flow enforces ordering, concat(MSGa,MSGb) SHOULD BE implemented such that the _later_ message is appended to the _earlier_ message, i.e., concat(MSGa,MSGb) = MSGa\|\|MSGb if MSGa is sent first.

 - len(S) denotes the number of octets in a string S.

-- nil represent an empty octet string, i.e., len(nil) = 0.
+- nil denotes an empty octet string, i.e., len(nil) = 0.

 - prepend\_len(octet\_string) denotes the octet sequence that is obtained from prepending the length of the octet string to the string itself.
 The length shall be prepended by using an UTF-8 encoding of the length.